boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 ### THE CRAWLER

-In order to crawl you need to come up with a list of URL&#8217;s.
+In order to crawl you need to come up with a list of URL's.
 There are a few common ways to do this.
 The first is to seed your crawler with a few links which contain lots of other links (eg Yahoo, Digg, Slashdot, HackerNews) crawl them and harvest as you go.
-Another is to download a list of millions of URL&#8217;s and use that.
+Another is to download a list of millions of URL's and use that.
 Off the top of my head I can think of two, the first being DMOZ.org.
-You can download their human created list of URL&#8217;s for free.
+You can download their human created list of URL's for free.
 The other is to download [this list from Quantcast of the top 1 million websites][9].
 For this im going to go with the Quantcast option simply because for basic searches such as “Youtube” “Yahoo Finance” it should have the results we need.

 Downloading the file shows it to be in the following format,